SatoriNetwork/Lib/satorilib/datamanager/others/roadmap.md

       - if able to connect, make sure they have the stream we're looking for available for subscribing to
         - if not, keep looking for a valid peer
     - go down the subscriber list until you find one...

+- engine data client asks external data servers for subscriptions

   - and sync (for now just ask for their entire dataset every time)
     - if it's different than the df we got from our own dataserver, then tell dataserver to save this instead
   - and subscribe to the stream so we get the information
     - whenever we get an observation on this stream, pass to the DataServer
-- continually generate predictions for prediction publication streams and pass that to DataServer
+- continually generate predictions for prediction publication streams and pass that to DataServer ( Done )

 ---
 subsume all logic currently used in engine for managing data on disk